Last Stop on the Night Train: Plot

 The woman encourages Curly to rape Lisa, but he cannot break her hymen.
 The woman holds down Lisa while encouraging Curly to cut her with his flick knife to help him.
 The woman grabs the knife and forces it deeper into Lisa, causing her to haemorrhage and die.
 Margaret escapes and locks herself in the toilet while the woman orders the thugs to bring her back; the woman initially thinks that Lisa is feigning death and slaps her corpse until realizing that she is deceased.
 Margaret climbs out the window and flings herself from the train, only to die in the fall.
 The men throw Lisa's body out the window, followed by their victims' luggage, stealing their tickets and other items.

 Arriving at the station to meet the girls, Lisa's parents are alarmed when they do not arrive.
 The stationmaster says that their train has been delayed, so the couple elects to return home.
 While leaving, they come across the woman and the thugs; Giulio agrees to take the three to his house so he can treat an injury the woman sustained on her leg.
 Lisa's mother becomes suspicious of her houseguests when she spies Curly wearing a tie exactly like the one she was told Lisa had bought for her father as a Christmas present.
-Giulio eventually elects to take the trio back to town and goes to fetch the car.
+Giulio eventually decides to take the trio back to town and fetch the car.
 While in the car, he hears a radio report naming his daughter as a body found near the train track.

 Realizing that his houseguests are responsible, Giulio confronts the woman, who convinces him that the thugs killed the girls and threatened to do the same to her.
 Giulio leaves her with his wife before heading to find the others.
-He discovers Curly in his surgery room injecting heroin; he grabs Curly and forces the needle deeper into his arm, overdosing him.
+He discovers Curly in his surgery room, injecting heroin; he grabs Curly and forces the needle deeper into his arm, overdosing him.
 He then beats Curly with furniture and surgical instruments.